Rules and Details

 Rosettes will be awarded to the Jackpot (Champion) in each Section and the Runner up Jackpot Champion in each section.

-All levels will be awarded points for VEIS series, however at least 55% must be attained in the dressage tests from Elementary and above to be allocated points.
+All levels will be awarded points for VEIS series at the Qualifier Events, however an average of at least 57.50% must be attained in the dressage tests from Elementary and above to be allocated points.

 In case of equality of percentage for any of the first three places, the higher total of the 4 collective marks, including coefficients, will decide on the better placing.